You Might Not Want the Sale If You Can’t Protect Your Profit Margin.

 Trade Value for Price

-Whenever you face a tough negotiation with a customer, giving them a lower price can be tempting to avoid conflict.
+Whenever you face a tough price negotiation with a customer, giving them a lower price can be tempting to avoid conflict.
 But I caution you against that.
 If you want to quote your customer a lower price, you need to take away some of the value in return.

 For example, let’s say part of the product program you sell involves both pre and post-installation services.
 If your customer wants a lower price, give it to them and let them know they won’t get the installation services as part of the deal.